Resume

 Professional Experience

-Michigan State University Museum, East Lansing, MI: July 1-Present
+Michigan State University Museum, East Lansing, MI

 • Develop and implement a strong interdisciplinary vision for the museum that connects it both to MSU’s academic strengths and to broader community and global issues